-Beginning in Fiscal Year 2017 and continuing in 2022, the State of Tennessee included funding of Veterans Courts in the annual budget.
-The Davidson County Veterans Court was fortunate to be one of the courts selected to receive a portion of the state's funding.
-As a result of this served per year.
+Beginning in Fiscal Year 2017 and continuing in 2023, the State of Tennessee included funding of Veterans Courts in the annual budget.
+The Davidson County Veterans Court was fortunate to receive a portion of the state's funding.
+As a result of this support, 14 new veterans were ger to themselves and others.
+The Competency and Wellbeing Docket redirects these cases to help with evaluation treatment and hopefully competency restoration.
 When we consider difficulties with increased incarceration and the constraints budget reductions placed on our justice and mental health systems, innovation in our approach is critical.
 The Davidson County Mental Health Court is meeting these challenges and providing a vital service to the community.

-Judge-Melissa Blackburn, Division II (2)
+Iudge-Melissa Blackburn, Division II (2)